 The analysis of urban charters sketched in Section 2.3 raises an important conceptual question: "compared to what?"
 Among applicants to schools in a particular charter sector, lottery losers might attend traditional public schools, charters belonging to another sector, or one of a number of exam schools, to name a few alternative sectors.
 It's helpful, therefore, to characterize the distribution of enrollment across sectors to be compared.
-As in Abdulkadiroğlu et al. (2014) and Chabrier et al. (2016), we refer to this as the distribution of counterfactual destinies.
+As in Abdulkadiroğlu et al. (2014) and Chabrier et al. (2016), we refer to this as the distribution of counterfactual destinies.^k

-Data from the Cohodes et al. (2021) study of new and veteran charter campuses in Boston illustrate the destinies idea.
-This analysis estimates and compares effects of newly-opened charters (in the wake of a 2010 ballot initiative lifting the Boston charter cap) with effects of older schools.
-In Massachusetts charter school vernacular, schools allowed to open new campuses are said to be "proven providers," while new schools associated with these are "expansion campuses."
-The analysis here also consider effects of other charters, unaffected by expansion, and pilot schools, a Boston charter alternative.
+Data from the Cohodes et al. (2021) study of new and veteran charter schools in Boston illustrate the destinies idea.
+This analysis estimates and compares effects of newly opened charters (in the wake of a 2010 ballot initiative lifting the Boston charter cap) with effects of older schools.
+In Massachusetts charter school vernacular, only "proven providers" are permitted to open a new school; new schools associated